haiwera-silk-cd/magento-devdocs/guides/v2.1/install-gde/install/cli/install-cli-uninstall-mods.md

 where `<filename>` is the name of the backup file located in `<your Magento install dir>/var/backups`.
 To display a list of backup files, enter `magento info:backups:list`

 <div class="bs-callout bs-callout-warning">
-    <p>This command deletes the specified files or the database before restoring them.
-(For example, the <code>--media-file</code> option deletes media assets under <code>pub/media</code> before restoring from the specified rollback file.)
+    <p>This command deletes the specified files or the database before restoring them. (例如， the <code>--media-file</code> option deletes media assets under <code>pub/media</code> before restoring from the specified rollback file.)
 Make sure you have made no changes to the file system or database that you want to keep before using this command.</p>
 </div>